cpsource/dibit/README.md

   pad is just a series of 10000n bytes where n=0->15 used to bring the file up to a multiple of 16 bytes for the final step, the AES_CFB encryption of the file.

+  WABBIT uses the rabbit stream cipher gf2^128 times an lfsr to xor the data

 How strong is the key?
 ----------------------